 - Under the inscription are the Greek letters I A W Θ, which translates to Y-H-W-H, or Yahweh in Hebrew.

-Gello was a mythological figure in Greece who threatened women and children by causing infertility and miscarriage, and is widely associated with the evil eye.
+The Gello was a terrifying figure in Greek mythology who threatened women and children with infertility or miscarriage, and he also had a link with the evil eye.

 Collection of Evil Eye Amulets Originating in the Levant Region of Asia

-Based on information from Dr. Eitan Klien of the IAA, this amulet is part of an early collection from the Levant region and produced in Galilee or Lebanon.
-In fact, the Solomon’s Seal is a group of amulets has become collectively known as Solomon’s Seal and is said to depict Gello who threatens women and children using an evil eye.
-The eye is being attacked on this amulet so it is suggested that it was used to guard against evil and help keep women and children, so these were use the amulet for protection against his schemes.
+accordingly on information from Dr. Eitan Klien of the IAA, so this amulet is part of an early collection from the Levant region and produced in Galilee or Lebanon.
+In fact, the Solomon’s Seal is a group of amulets that became collectively known as Gello’s seal.
+They depict him using an evil eye to threaten women and children, so these were use the amulet for protection against his schemes.

 Now that this is available to the public and Historical Societies, further research will be conducted to unlock it’s secrets.